Edgar-Donk/edgar-donk.github.io/README.md

 ````
 It took a bit of web searching to find the answer in http://wiki.tcl.tk/37973 Changing Widget Colors.
 Read the author's opening
 sentences.
 The information is strictly for TCL so the widgets are not all part of ttk, otherwise great information.
 In order to
 access all the elements of Notebook use TNotebook and TNotebook.Tab, for Treeview use Treeview and Heading.
+(We can optionally
-Be careful with the
-names used in the Treeview and Heading layouts:-
+use 'Treeview.Heading', it produces the same results as for 'Heading').
+Be careful with the names used in the Treeview and
+Heading layouts:-
 ````
 >>>s.layout('Treeview')
 [('Treeview.field',